chaynHQ/bloom-backend/README.md

 ## Contribution

-"To make a contribution, please read our Contributing Guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md)!"
+To make a contribution, please read our Contributing Guidelines in [CONTRIBUTING.md](https://github.com/chaynHQ/bloom-backend/blob/develop/CONTRIBUTING.md)

 ## Technologies Used: